 If you feel tired but have a hard time falling asleep, you may have stress-related fatigue.
 Or you may notice that you can fall asleep, but you have a hard time staying asleep.
-These are all reasons to talk with your health care provider about the physical effects stress is having on your body.
+These are all reasons to talk with your doctor about the physical effects stress is having on your body.

-Stress can also lead to the emotions of anxiety and depression and a dependence on others.
-It can also lead to an unhealthy dependence on medications.
+Stress can also lead to anxiety, depression, a dependence on others, or an unhealthy dependence on medications.

 If you or your family members have or have had depression, there is a greater risk that you could develop depression from your chronic pain.
-You should seek help at the first sign of depression.
+Seek help at the first sign of depression.
 Even mild depression can affect how well you can manage your pain and stay active.

-If your pain is the result of an accident or emotional trauma, your health care provider should assess you for a condition called post-traumatic stress disorder (PTSD).
-Many people with PTSD are not able to fully deal with their back pain until they deal with the emotional stress that their accident or trauma caused.
+If your pain is the result of an accident or emotional trauma, your doctor can assess you for post-traumatic stress disorder (PTSD).
+Many people with PTSD are not able to deal with their back pain until they deal with the emotional stress that their accidents or traumas caused.

-If you think you may be depressed or if you are having a hard time controlling your emotions, talk with your health provider.
-You should get help sooner rather than later.
-Your health care provider may also suggest medicines to help with your feelings of stress or sadness.
+If you think you may be depressed, or if you are having a hard time controlling your emotions, talk with your doctor.
+Get help sooner rather than later.
+Your doctor may also suggest medicines to help with your feelings of stress or sadness.